rubymotion-community/BubbleWrap/README.md

 ## Setup

-1. Edit the Rakefile of your RubyMotion project and add the following require line.
+1. Edit the `Rakefile` of your RubyMotion project and add the following require line.
 ```ruby
 require 'bubble-wrap'
 ```

+BubbleWrap is split into multiple submodules so that you can easily choose which parts are included at compile-time.
+You enable them by adding additional requires under the line above in your `Rakefile`.

 Note: **DON'T** use `app.files =` in your Rakefile to set up your files once you've required BubbleWrap.
 Make sure to append onto the array or use `+=`.